JoDi-2903/GoogleImages-Scraper/README.md

 Tool to download images from Google Image Search based on given set of keywords for training machine learning models.
 <br/>
 <h2>Description</h2>
+The "GoogleImages-Scraper" is a tool for automatic download of photos from Google Image Search.
+The script downloads and saves the photos sorted by labels and is suitable for generating training data for machine learning models.
+The parameters can be used to configure different labels, search term combinations, maximum number of images, delay as well as the download path.
+The photos are sorted by their labels into subfolders.

 <h2>Example configuration for parameters</h2>